mk870/movie-plus-frontend/README.md

 <img src="https://i.ibb.co/9Z50Mrg/Movie-Plus-videos.png" alt="Movie-Plus-videos" border="0">

 ### **MyMovies and MyActors**
-* The client's movies and actors are created, deleted and saved via a restful [***Spring boot server***](https://github.com/mk870/MoviePlusServer) to a mysql database.
+* The client's movies and actors are created, deleted and saved via a restful [***Spring boot server***](https://github.com/mk870/MoviePlusServer) to a postgreSQL database.
 * The client can access, delete his/her movies and actors on  his/her account.

 ### **Productionization**
-Deployed the app to Netlify.
+Deployed the app to Vercel.

 **Live Implemantation:** [MoviePlus](https://react-movieplus.netlify.app)